Sadegh28/eskandari/index.md

 # News
+* 2020/10/14: Paper accepted to appear in Signal and Data Processing (JSDP) journal: "Online Streaming Feature Selection Using Geometric Series of the Adjacency Matrix of Features" (persian)
 * 2019/11/19:  Paper accepted to appear in csc2019: "An Online Streaming Feature Selection Based on Functional Dependency" (oral presentaion)(persian)

 *  2019/11/19:  Paper accepted to appear in csc2019: "A Similarity Meadure Based on Geometric Series To Early BA Population Detection" (oral presentaion)(persian)